Pretend We're Kissing: Release

 The film was released theatrically in Toronto, Ottawa and Vancouver on April 3, 2015.

 Reception

 The film has an 83 percent rating on Rotten Tomatoes based on six reviews.

 Brad Wheeler of The Globe and Mail gave the film a positive review and wrote, "the likable indie flick will connect with both hip cynics and those with rosier hopes."

 Bruce DeMara of the Toronto Star awarded the film two and a half stars out of four and wrote, "Still, there’s just enough kooky appeal and wit to make Pretend We’re Kissing a romantic comedy that’s also a cautionary tale."

 Barry Hertz of the National Post also gave the film a positive review and wrote, "Whatever your thoughts on the film’s central up-and-down relationship, though, you can’t help but fall in love with the way Sadowski frames the scenery."

+The film received a Canadian Comedy Award nomination for Best Film at the 16th Canadian Comedy Awards.